Towards gauge unified, supersymmetric hidden strong dynamics: Phenomenological Searches and Bounds

 where the coupling is of the same order as the couplings between the constituent new scalars and the Higgs boson.
 The corresponding DM elastic interaction with nuclei via the Higgs exchange will lead to a spin-independent (SI) cross section~\cite{DM:KMNO2010}

 where we have used the lattice result of the nucleon decay constant $f_N\approx 0.326$~\cite{lattice-fN-value09} in the SM, and $m_N$ is the nucleon mass at around 1 GeV.
-This cross section can satisfy the current LUX limit~\cite{LUX2015} $\sigma_{SI}\lesssim 1\times 10^{-44}\text{cm}^2(M_B/1\,\text{TeV})$ and be within the reach of the proposed LUX-Zeplin (LZ) experiment~\cite{LZ2015} for a suitable value of $\lambda_B$.
 An exact estimate depends on the DM mass and the coupling $\lambda_B$ that encodes effects of the hidden strong dynamics.
+It seems that this cross section can satisfy the current LUX limit~\cite{LUX2015} $\sigma_{SI}\lesssim 1\times 10^{-44}\text{cm}^2(M_B/1\,\text{TeV})$ and be within the reach of the proposed LUX-Zeplin (LZ) experiment~\cite{LZ2015} for a suitable value of $\lambda_B$.
+However, for an baryon with nonvanishing hypercharge, its interaction with nucleons through Z-boson can be dominant.
+In fact, the cross section of such a process reads~\cite{YZBLYZ2011}